 7. Branded donation process

 It may sound equally obvious that you want to keep people on your website as they make a donation but technical limitations often mean this doesn't happen.
 Lots of charities push their donors out to different websites with different branding in order to donate.
 Sometimes these systems even require your donors to create an account with that third-party website before a donation can be made.
-This results in lost donations which can be avoided by a good donation process on your website.
+This has a major impact on the overall supporter journey and results in lost donations which can be avoided by a good donation process on your website.

 One major six year study by Network for Good found that ‘The loyalty factor for donors acquired through generic giving pages is 66.7% lower than for donors who give via charity-branded giving pages.’